zhasiyu0225/zhasiyu0225.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 **Adaptive Music and Lighting Systems for Emotional Well-being**
 - TLDR: A smart home system that dynamically adjusts music and lighting to nurture inhabitants' emotional well-being, leveraging environmental and color psychology with MER.
-Capable of responding to and anticipating user emotions and preferences, with a 30% enhancement in well-being and a 25% increase in satisfaction according to a user experience study.
+Capable of responding to and anticipating user emotions and preferences, with a 22.1% enhancement in satisfaction according to a user experience study.
 </div>
 </div>